 If the two computers are in a LAN environment, then the built-in Windows 10 RDP can be used freely.
-You only need to enter the IP address and user name of the host computer (the computer be controlled) into the client computer (the computer controls) to achieve remote control.
-However, if the two computers are not in the same network environment, it will be much more complicated to use RDP.
+You only need to enter the IP address and user name of the host computer (the computer is going to be controlled) into the client computer (the computer controls) to achieve remote control.
+However, if the two computers are not in the same network environment, using RDP will be much more complicated.
 Then port forwarding is required to realize remote control of computer over Internet.

 What is port forwarding?

 Port forwarding is a technique that is used to allow external devices access to computer services on private networks.
 It does this by mapping an external port to an internal IP address and port.
-Therefore, to implement port forwarding, we need to configure the static IP address first.
+Therefore, to implement port forwarding, we must first configure the static IP address.